giantswarm/aws-admission-controller/README.md

     In case no such `AWSControlPlane` exists, the default number of AZs is assigned.
   - For pre-HA versions, replicas is always set to 1 for a single master cluster.
 - In a `G8sControlPlane` resource, the infrastructure reference will be set to point to the matching `AWSControlPlane`.
+- In a `G8sControlPlane` resource, the control-plane label will be defaulted to its name if it is not set.

 - In an `AWSControlplane` resource, the AWS Operator Version is defaulted based on the `AWSCluster` CR if it is not set.
 - In an `AWSControlplane` resource, the Release Version is defaulted based on the `Cluster` CR if it is not set.